KristofferC/KristofferC.github.io/content/post/vectorization_performance_study.md

 [^3]: Julia 0.6 comes with a cool feature where chained calls to dotted operators (like `.+`) are fused.
 As an example, in 0.6, the command `cos(aEll).*gridX .- sin(aEll).*gridY` would only allocate one array instead of three, as in 0.5.

-The remedy to the memory and cache problem is to attack the problem from a different dimension.
+The remedy to the memory and cache problem is to attack the problem along a different dimension.
-Instead of building up the result by doing quite small operations array by array, we do it element by element.
+Instead of building up the full result array by doing small operations array by array, it is built up element by element.

 My proposed rewrite of the function is: